Geldeston

 Geldeston is a village and civil parish in the English county of Norfolk.

-The village is located 2.5 mi north-west of Beccles and 14 mi south-east of Norwich, on the north bank of the River Waveney.
+Geldeston is located 2.5 mi north-west of Beccles and 14 mi south-east of Norwich, on the north bank of the River Waveney.

 History

 Geldeston's name is of Anglo-Saxon origin and derives from the Old English for Gyldi's farmstead or settlement.

 Geldeston is not listed in the Domesday Book.

 Geldeston is home to a crinkle crankle wall (located close to the village green), which are found most commonly in Suffolk.

+In 1777, Geldeston Hall was built as the home of the Kerrich family and it remained in the same family until 1930.
+Today, the hall is divided into several separate dwellings.